Aliases for CHMP1A Gene

 GeneCards Summary for CHMP1A Gene

 CHMP1A (Charged Multivesicular Body Protein 1A) is a Protein Coding gene.
-Diseases associated with CHMP1A include pontocerebellar hypoplasia, type 8 and pontocerebellar hypoplasia.
-GO annotations related to this gene include protein domain specific binding and metallopeptidase activity.
+Diseases associated with CHMP1A include Pontocerebellar Hypoplasia, Type 8 and Distichiasis.
+Among its related pathways are Necroptosis and Endocytosis.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and metallopeptidase activity.
 An important paralog of this gene is CHMP1B.

 UniProtKB/Swiss-Prot for CHMP1A Gene